 Combinations with all meaning "wholly, without limit" were common in Old English (such as eall-halig "all-holy," eall-mihtig "all-mighty") and the method continued to form new compound words throughout the history of English.
 Middle English had al-wher "wherever; whenever" (early 14c.); al-soon "as soon as possible," al-what (c.
 1300) "all sorts of things, whatever."

 Of the common modern phrases with it, at all "in any way" is from mid-14c., and all "and everything (else)" is from 1530s, all but "everything short of" is from 1590s.
 First record of all out "to one's full powers" is 1880.
 All clear as a signal of "no danger" is recorded from 1902.
-All right, indicative of assent or approval, is attested from 1953.
+All right, indicative of assent or approval, is attested by 1945.

 The use of a, a' as an abbreviation of all (as in Burns' "A Man's a Man for A' that") is a modern Scottishism but has history in English to 13c.